We answer your questions on Breast Implant Replacement

 Will the recovery period be the same as my breast augmentation procedure?

 In most cases, the recovery period after a breast replacement is much quicker than your previous breast augmentation surgery with less pain, downtime and general discomfort.
-The reason for this is because the pocket that your implant sits within and the tissue surrounding it have already been stretched during your initial surgery.
+The reason for this is that the pocket that your implant sits within and the tissue surrounding it has already been stretched during your initial surgery.

-If the position of your new implants are changing however then the recovery time changes a little to sit more in line with your original breast augmentation.
+If the position of your new implants is changing however then the recovery time changes a little to sit more in line with your original breast augmentation.

 What are the scars like after breast implant replacement surgery?